 3.4.
 Confirmatory trials

-GAS were trapped in all the selected treatments in the confirmatory trials during 2022-23 and 2023-24 with mean count at 10 DAP ranging from 3.4- 44.6 and 1.75- 39, respectively.
+GAS was trapped in all the selected treatments in the confirmatory trials during 2022-23 and 2023-24 with mean count at 10 DAP ranging from 3.4- 44.6 and 1.75- 39, respectively.
 Small and medium sized snails were more attracted to the bait traps than large sized snails.
 Minott et al. (2018) and Vanitha et al. (2008) also reported a greater number of small and medium sized snails caught in different food baits.
 No significant increase in mean count were found in all treatments after 5 days of treatment up to 10 DAT.
 Hence, enhanced trapping could be obtained when it will be replenished with fresh baits after 5- 7 days.

 During the confirmatory trial 2022-23, the bait based on whole black gram and common salt (0.5 %) was found most superior with mean catch of 43.4 and 44.6 at 5 and 10 DAP, respectively.
 It was followed by whole wheat flour and cooked matta rice- based baits with mean catch of (19.4, 23.2) and (11.8, 18) at 5 and 10 DAP, respectively.
 Vinod (2016) reported fermented bait consisting of wheat flour 500 g, jaggery 200 g and yeast as the superior trap over others in a study conducted in Thiruvananthapuram.
 Saxena and Mahendru (2000) evaluated the efficacy of different baits namely, wet wheat, gram, barley and corn flour and identified wet wheat flour as the best bait for A. fulica.
 The effectiveness of fermenting bread dough- based baits comprising all- purpose bleached flour, dry yeast and water for trapping GAS was also reported by Veasey et al. (2021).
 In the present study, the superior black gram- based bait with common salt (0.5 %) was found to have trapped almost double the number of snails than wheat flour- based bait which might be due to its higher protein content and emission of more volatiles attractive to the snails.
 The number of snails in black gram- based bait with common salt (2.5 %) was found significantly lower than that of the bait with salt 0.5 %.
 This was found in conformity with the findings of Roda et al. (2018) where more snails were trapped in baits without salt as discussed in 3.3.
 The trap catches in ripe papaya- based bait, ripe banana- based bait, pineapple waste- based bait, and black gram powder with common salt 2.5 % were found similar at 10 DAP.